ntiss/sonar-apigee-plugin/README.md

 Then :
  * Set the "Sonar way Apigee" quality profile as default.
 You can also create a new profile and add it the rules coming from ApigeeXML and CommonXML repositories.
- * Add `.wsdl` as suffix to be analyzed in the XML Language administration.
+ * Add `.wsdl` and `.xslt` as suffixes to be analyzed in the XML Language administration.
  * Configure your Quality Gates as needed

 ### Build